-In the UK, businesses of every kind are legally responsible under the Environment Protection Act 1990 for safely containing and disposing of any and all waste they produce as part of their ‘Duty of Care’, including unwanted or unused cleaning products and chemicals.
+Under the Environment Protection Act 1990, businesses must safely contain and dispose of any and all waste they produce as part of their duty of care.
+This includes unwanted or unused cleaning products and chemicals.
 Failure to follow best practice in chemical waste disposal could result in prosecution.

 A guide to cleaning product disposal

-Of course, you should try to avoid needing to dispose of cleaning products by only purchasing the quantity that you will need.
-You won’t always get it exactly right though, and waste does happen, so it’s important to know how to handle it when it does.
+You should always try to avoid needing to dispose of cleaning products by only purchasing the quantity that you will need.
+You won’t always get it exactly right though, and waste does happen, so it’s important to know how to handle it when necessary.